deepakricky/pythongss/README.md

 Conditions Always Return Boolean Values
 Operators used in cond stat are comparison operators

+Loop: Loop is used to repeatedly execute a block of code efficiently without rewriting it

-While loop: A while loop is used to repeatedly execute a block of code as long as a condition remains True. while condition:
+While loop: A while loop is used to repeatedly execute a block of code as long as a condition remains True.
+Syntax:

+while condition:
     statements